rrheddema/CS231n/assignments2017/assignment1/svm.md

 In the notes of cs231 the next loss function is mentioned (you can copy-paste in free-online-latex-equation-editor):
 ```
 L_{i} =  \sum_{j \neq y_{i}}^{}    \begin{bmatrix} max(0,w_{j}{^T x_{i} - w_{y_{i}}^T x_{i} +  \Delta  \end{bmatrix}
 ```
 Notice the difference in sign before w_{j} and w_{y_{i}}.
 Closely look at formula and realize that you want:
 ```
 \nabla_{W_{j}L_{i}=x_{i}(...)
 ```
 and
 ```
 \nabla_{W_{y_{i}}L_{i}=-x_{i}(...)
 ```

-When the gradient is with respect of j the summation over j does not make sense.
+When the gradient is with respect of j, the summation over j does not make sense.
 Then when in the notes of cs231 the derivates are made, the indicator function is being used too.

 **Inline Question 1**